Trpimirović dynasty

-Trpimirović dynasty (Trpimirovići) was a native Croatian dynasty that ruled in the Duchy and later the Kingdom of Croatia, with interruptions by the Domagojević dynasty from 845 until 1091.
+The Trpimirović dynasty (Trpimirovići) was a native Croatian dynasty that ruled in the Duchy and later the Kingdom of Croatia, with interruptions by the Domagojević dynasty from 845 until 1091.
 It was named after Trpimir I, the first member and founder.
 The most prominent rulers of the Trpimirović Dynasty include Tomislav (first king of Croatia), Petar Krešimir IV and Demetrius Zvonimir.
 The house gave four dukes, thirteen kings and a queen.

+History

-Since its mid-9th century foundation, the house reached independent rule at some later point and dissolved at the end of 11th century.
+Since its mid-9th century foundation, the house reached independent rule at some later point and dissolved at the end of the 11th century.
 During that time, the state had slight territorial changes, most notably in Bosnia and southern Dalmatia, where the wars against Venetians and others were waged.